wrode/Blog/_posts/2016-08-19-Smart contracts.md

 1. Legally binding

-As already mentioned.
-First of all, a normal contract has legal consequences in the real world.
-These
+ First of all, a normal contract has legal consequences in the 'real world'.
+If the counterparty of an agreement does not uphold their part of the agreement, the legal system can be used to hold the other party accountable.

 Is legally binding.
 Not something that needs to be upheld - only settled on the blockchain.